-- "How do scientists know so much?" is an intro-to-science hands-on lesson that showcases the contributions made by female scientists. - "What do people who are blind see?" is a 4th grade lesson where • students hear from a film critic who is blind as they learn about how our eyes work. - In the mini-lesson, "What causes the Northern Lights?"
-Doug, our original Mystery Guide, shares an experience with auroras in Northern Canada and discusses the insights of local indigenous people who identified the similarity of Northern Lights and electric sparks. - In the 5th grade lesson, "How much salt is in the ocean?"
-Jay, one of our Mystery Guides, anchors the episode with a story set in Puerto Rico, where his family used to live.
+"How do scientists know so much?" is an intro-to-science hands-on lesson that showcases the contributions made by female scientists.

+"What do people who are blind see?" is a 4th grade lesson where students hear from a film critic who is blind as they learn about how our eyes work.

+In the mini-lesson, "What causes the Northern Lights?" our narrator shares an experience with auroras in Northern Canada and discusses the insights of local indigenous people who identified the similarity of Northern Lights and electric sparks.

 "This comment is so overdue: THANK YOU, Doug and your fabulous team, for including people of all colors, all shapes, sizes, and nationalities in your videos.
-This may not be something that everyone notices, but as a teacher to inner-city kiddos-we happen to be mostly African American in my school-I notice it right away!!!
+This may not be something that everyone notices, but as a teacher to inner-city kiddos- we happen to be mostly African American in my school- I notice it right away!!!
 My heart smiles as my students see scientists that look like them.
 But not only that, even just the example pics are diverse and inclusive.
 Well done, Mystery Science.
-Sometimes the little things are BIG."

-- Christine J., OH
+Sometimes the little things are BIG." - Christine J., OH

 "Thank you SO MUCH for including a guest scientist expert who kids can identify with!
 They LOVE Doug, but introducing kids to diverse scientists is so important!
 I want my students to be able to see themselves as scientists, regardless of their ethnic background.
-Thank you for this first big step towards diversifying Mystery Science and for always being a company that is so responsive to the needs of teachers and students.[©]" - Jen W., MA
+Thank you for this first big step towards diversifying Mystery Science and for always being a company that is so responsive to the needs of teachers and students.
+"Jen W., multi-grade teacher, MA the Center for Culturally Responsive Teaching and Learning puts it, each student is embedded in layered rings of culture from age/youth culture, to gender, religion, class, nationality, orientation, and ethnic culture.
+When we keep these rings of culture in mind, students feel seen and valued as the unique individuals they are, and they are set up for success throughout the sense-making process in each lesson.